SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Bloody Feast**
 >
-> Each ally within 5 squares of the butcher gains an edge on power rolls against any enemy affected by a condition
+> Each ally within 5 squares of the butcher gains an edge on power rolls against any enemy affected by a condition.

 > ⭐️ **Relentless Hunger**
 >